 How this was built: We pulled claims and user sentiment from public sources—App Store/Google Play listings, vendor feature/pricing pages, G2/Trustpilot, and open blog posts (no gated forums; Reddit/help‑centers avoided unless unavoidable).
 Each vendor below includes verifiable citations you can check yourself.
+See also our best AI scribe for mental health.

 Our evaluation checklist (what we looked for)